Kalua Pulled Pork Tacos

 Why is it called Kalua pork?

 ‘Kalua’ refers to the traditional method in which the kalua pig is cooked in Hawaii, in a pit or underground oven wrapped in banana leaves.
-This method is what makes the pork so smokey, tender and juicy.
+This method is what makes the pork so smokey, tender, and juicy.
 An easy way to replicate this flavor is using your slow cooker.

 Read Next: Hawaiian Dessert Recipes

-Even More Hawaiian Flavor
+More Hawaiian Inspired Recipes

-How to Make Kalua Pork Tacos
+How to Make Pulled Pork Tacos

 Kalua Pork Tacos with Mango Salsa resting on a plate with sour cream.